 Students use the text and illustrations of fables and folktales to analyze setting, characters, and key details, allowing them to connect traditional stories to their own lives.

-In this unit, students compare and contrast events and characters in multiple versions of classic fairy tales, and focus on supporting writing with details.
+In this unit, students compare and contrast events and characters in multiple versions of The Three Little Pigs and Little Red Riding Hood.

 Students read informational texts about the seven continents, and what makes each of them unique, while working to understand text features and develop skills in writing about informational texts.